silvercart/silvercart/docs/en/02_Userbase/01_The_SilverCart_Handbook/01_Modules_for_SilverCart/01_Cross-selling.md

 ## Installation
 - - -

-Extract the downloaded file and copy the folder “silvercart_marketing_cross_selling” to your Silvercart's root directory.
+Extract the downloaded file and copy the folder “silvercart_marketing_cross_selling” to your SilverCart's root directory.
 Now call your website's base URL with an appended ”/dev/build/?flush=all”.
 ## Adding products to the widget
 - - -